In this article

 Table of contents

-Is business credit card interest tax-deductible?
+Can you deduct business credit card interest during tax preparation?

 If your credit card is only used for business expenses, then the interest paid on those charges will be tax-deductible.
+This applies to any type of business, whether you are self-employed or an LLC, as your interest is tax-deductible when you deduct business expenses.

 However, if you use your business credit card for personal expenses as well, then you'll need to keep track of what amount of your balance was spent on business purchases.
 Then, come tax season, you'll be able to write off the percentage of your interest payments that are directly related to business expenses.